-I started this blog over two years ago to center around the publication of my career memoir, Caring Lessons: A Nursing Professor’s Journey of Faith and Self.
-Now, June 2012, my goal is to blog weekly, from the perspective of a retired nurse, on topics related to writing, aging, and life in Chicago.
+I started this blog in spring 2010 to center around the fall publication of my career memoir, Caring Lessons: A Nursing Professor’s Journey of Faith and Self.
+Since June of 2012, my goal has been to blog weekly, from the perspective of a retired nurse, on topics related to writing, aging, and life in Chicago.

 I’m a happy mom of two and grandma to five who decided to take writing seriously in 2000, a few weeks after I retired as professor emerita from teaching nursing at Trinity Christian College.